Is the So-Called Storybook Princess Culture a Good or Bad Thing for Girls?

 Judge Sotomayor says that pretending to be a princess is OK, but girls should be preparing for real life as well.
 But they can still embrace the tiara...

-It's OK for parents to be divided in the pastel-colored, royal fantasy of the princess culture of their daughters.
+It's OK for parents to be divided in the pastel-colored, regal fantasy of the princess culture of their daughters.
 There are some parents who'd rather see their girls either in their hospital scrubs or work overalls than ballroom gowns.
 But there are others who balance between tiaras and thinking caps.
 Some children of the latter group even outgrow the princess phase.

 That boils down to this: it all depends on the parent.